-The whole school has an agreed system of rewards and sanctions which are known to children and displayed on a Behaviour Tree in each classroom the wall at all times.
-Praise is high on the list.
-There are also more tangible rewards such as stickers, house points, stars, certificates etc. On top of this, children who have not made poor choices during the week are rewarded with Golden Time.
+The whole school has an agreed system of rewards and sanctions which are known to children and displayed on a Behaviour Tree in each classroom at all times.
+Praise is high on the list backed up with more tangible rewards such as stickers, house points, stars, certificates etc. Children who have made good choices during the week are rewarded with Golden Time.